 As an alternative to receiving a pension from the Scheme, in certain circumstances you have a right to transfer the cash equivalent of your deferred pension to the Registered Pension Scheme of your new employer or to a personal pension.

 If you are interested in transferring your benefits to another pension arrangement please contact the Pensions Administration Team and ask for more details.
-The transfer value would be adjusted by the Life Expectancy Adjustment Factor (LEAF)

-Less than three months' Pensionable Service
+Less than two years' Pensionable Service